History of the Encyclopædia Britannica: Fourteenth edition, 1929

-By 1926, the eleventh edition was beginning to show its age, and work on a new edition was begun.
+By 1926, the 11th edition was beginning to show its age, and work on a new edition was begun.
 The editors were J. L. Garvin in London and Franklin Henry Hooper in New York.
 It has 24 volumes, reduced from 29 in the 11th edition, yet has 45,000 articles compared to 37,000.
 It has 15,000 illustrations, of which 1,500 are full plates.
 The 14th edition took three years to complete, at the then exorbitant cost of $2.5 million, all of it invested by Julius Rosenwald of Sears, Roebuck and Company.
 It was very different from the 11th edition, having fewer volumes and simpler articles, continuing the business strategy of popularizing the Britannica for the American mass market at the expense of its scholarship.
 The 14th edition also drew criticism for deleting information unflattering to the Roman Catholic Church.
-Nevertheless, the 14th also included many illustrious contributors, including eighteen Nobel laureates in science, such as Robert Millikan, Albert Abraham Michelson and Arthur Compton.
+Nevertheless, the 14th also included many illustrious contributors, including 18 Nobel laureates in science, such as Robert Millikan, Albert Abraham Michelson and Arthur Compton.
 More coverage was given to popular entertainment, with Gene Tunney writing on boxing, Lillian Gish on acting and Irene Castle on ballroom dancing.
 George Bernard Shaw contributed a well-regarded article on socialism.
-In all, there were roughly 3500 named contributors, of which roughly half were American.
+In all, there were roughly 3,500 named contributors, of which roughly half were American.
 The 14th edition was again criticized for sexism, by a woman who wrote to editor Walter Yust that too many biographies were of men; Yust made a count and found that 6% of its 13,000 biographies were of women.

 The 14th edition was published in September 1929, and had 23 volumes with a one-volume Index that also contained a complete atlas.
 Unfortunately, the Great Depression struck scarcely a month after the release of the 14th edition, and sales plummeted.
 Despite the unfailing support of the Sears Roebuck company, the Britannica almost went bankrupt over the next few years.
 Rosenwald died in 1932, and General Robert E. Wood took over; Cox was removed as publisher and the Secretary-Treasurer of Sears, Elkan Harrison Powell, was installed as the new President of the Britannica.
 In that same year, the Britannica's headquarters were moved to Chicago, where they have remained.